 3. The Grand Souk Deira: You’ll know that you’re in Grand Souk Deira when you start breathing in a distinct Arabian aroma – that of saffron, cinnamon, sumac and perfumes galore.
 This is where you stock up on spices for your spice rack back home.
 Also check out the vibrant textiles on sale here, along with kitchenware and various souvenirs to take back home.
 This souq was once the largest and most important souqs in Deira, known aptly as Al Souk al-Kabeer, or the Big Souk.
 All the modernizing and cleaning up hasn’t taken away this souq’s old-world charm.

 4. Dubai Old Souk: This is another covered traditional souq, which houses hundreds of retail shops.
 You’ll find everything here from trinkets, food, Arabian textiles, handmade Arabian footwear and more.
 The footwear is really good here; decorated to within an inch of space, these ornate shoes will be the best thing to wear for parties back home.
 Don’t forget about haggling for better prices; the Emiratis enjoy a bit of haggling so go all out at it!

 5. Take A Trip To The Dubai Heritage Village

 The Dubai Heritage Village is a replica of an old Bedouin village, complete with actual tents and people living the Bedouin lifestyle.
 It’s located in the Al Shindagha district; take a trip to the heritage village and observe the way life was before the oil boom, when Dubai was a pearl-diving and fishing nation.
 You’ll find people practicing arts and crafts handed down over the centuries.
 Buy some traditional Arabian footwear, shawls and cotton robes here as souvenirs for your friends back home.
-Visiting the heritage village is one of the best things to do in Old Dubai.
+Visiting the heritage village is one of the best things to do explore the Hidden gems in Dubai.